UoB-COMSM0110/2024-group-14/README.md

 ### User stories

-> "⁠As a thrill-seeking player, I want the game to offer various levels of difficulty so that I can continuously challenge myself and enjoy the satisfaction of overcoming obstacles."
+> "⁠As a player, I want to be able to choose a difficulty level for the game to better suit my style of play"

-> "⁠As a social player, I want the game to have a leaderboard so I can compare my scores with my peers, adding to the competitive and interactive fun."
+> "⁠As a player, I want to be able to see a scoreboard to compare myself with my peers"

-> ⁠⁠"As a game designer, I want to introduce multiple game modes to provide new challenges and cater to different players, aiming to improve player engagement and retention."

-> "As a player, I want a clear representation of my lost and gained lives during the game to enhance my sense of urgency and engagement."
+> "As a player, I want to see my score and lives left on the screen as I play the game"

-> "⁠⁠As a player, I want to be able to understand the rules of the game before playing so that I can prepare myself for the challenges ahead."
+> "⁠⁠As a player, I want to see the rules of the game before playing it, so that I can prepare myself for the challenges ahead"

 ### Use-Case Diagram